Toby Price has a list of achievements any Off-Road competitor would be proud of.

 Toby has represented Australia at 4 International Six Day Enduro (ISDE) events.

-To top it off, he won the Dakar Rally in 2016 on his second attempt.
+To top it off, he won the Dakar Rally in 2016 on his second attempt and won it again in 2019 with a broken wrist.
 He would certainly be one of Australia’s most successful Off-Road Racers.

 Rider: Toby Joseph Price

 Team: KTM Off-Road Racing Team until 2015.
 Now represents Red Bull Factory KTM Rally team.